Weekly Columns and Op-Eds

 The nation which forgets its defenders will itself be forgotten – President Calvin Coolidge said it well almost one hundred years ago.
 Friday is Veterans Day, when we as a nation honor those who have answered the call to defend our way of life.
 We exercise and enjoy our freedoms every day, and we owe special recognition of every American man and woman who has served in uniform.

 Remember this promise from President Obama to sell his signature health care law to the American people: If you like your health care plan, you can keep it.
 You might remember that it earned the distinction as PolitiFact’s “Lie of the Year” in 2013 after millions of Americans’ plans were cancelled.
+Even former President Bill Clinton recently called the Affordable Care Act (ACA) “the craziest thing in the world.”
+Broken promises have become the new normal with the ACA, and the people paying the price are regular Americans.

 As a farmer and a student of American history, few things are as satisfying as wrapping up the last few weeks’ harvest at my family’s hop farm in Central Washington.
 Thomas Jefferson once wrote to John Adams in 1787: “I think our governments will remain virtuous for many centuries; as long as they are chiefly agricultural.”
 While I admit some bias, I tend to agree.